a455jldvmsrwll1a/pen-steer/README.md

 There are a few methods to fake a virtual controller:
   - Dummy - no output at all
   - uinput - uses Linux's [uinput module](https://kernel.org/doc/html/v4.12/input/uinput.html).
 (Linux only)
-  - ViGEm - [WIP] uses [ViGEm](https://docs.nefarius.at/projects/ViGEm/) (Windows only)
+  - ViGEm - uses [ViGEm](https://docs.nefarius.at/projects/ViGEm/) (Windows only)

 ## TODO
-This thing works okay, but is missing some features.
+This thing works okay, but needs more work.
-  - Windows (Wintab and Vigem support)
+  - Wintab support for Windows.
   - Less clunky control panel.

 ## Building